Kim Dae-jin (pianist)

 Daejin Kim is a South Korean pianist, an alumnus of the Juilliard School.
 He won the first prize in the 6th Robert Casadesus International Piano Competition - which is called Cleveland Competition today, in 1985.
-Kim is a professor of piano, the Dean of the School of Music at the Korea National University of Arts, and the music director of the Changwon Philharmonic Orchestra.
+Kim is a professor of piano and the president of the Korea National University of Arts, and the music director of the Changwon Philharmonic Orchestra.

 Early performances

 In 1986, Kim made his New York debut and received a favorable review from the critic for The New York Times who wrote that "Daejin Kim demonstrated all the accouterments necessary for a successful solo career.
 Kim has what seems to be a foolproof technique and his careful choice of music showed a musician interested in subtleties, not just the usual frontal assaults of bravura repertory.
 This is a fine young musician, one with the physical means to express his considerable musical intelligence."

 In 1987, he was invited to perform with the Cleveland Orchestra and since then his international career has taken him to major concert halls in Europe, Asia and the United States as soloist with the Juilliard Symphony Orchestra, the White Plains Symphony Orchestra, the Orchestra Nationale de Lille and the Pasdeloup Orchestra in France, and the Sofia State Symphony Orchestra among others, with such noted conductors as Dmitri Kitaenko, Kenneth Schermerhorn, Jahja Ling, Jean-Claude Casadesus and Marek Janowski.